 Public Art Mural Program

 In February 2020, the City of Longwood announced a Public Art Mural Program intended to improve access to art, create a tangible sense of place, and add color, vibrancy, and character to the built environment (Resolution 20-1521).
-The program allows building or business owners to apply for mural space on their building by dedicating a public art easement, providing an exciting opportunity to increase access to art while creating a draw for residents, business owners, and visitors alike.
+The program allows building or business owners to apply for mural space on their building by dedicating a public art easement, providing an exciting opportunity to increase access to the art while creating a draw for residents, business owners, and visitors alike.
 Additionally, the applicant will receive an increase in the amount of allowable signage on other areas of the building.

 If you’d like to learn more about this program or would like to apply, please contact the Community Development Department.